 A Preliminary Hydrology Report indicates that the Project area is divided into two sub-drainage areas.
-Runoff from each sub-drainage area will be conveyed to a corresponding underground chamber designed to retain and infiltrate the largest increase in runoff volume between the pre- and postconstruction condition caused by the controlling storm event.
+Runoff from each sub-drainage area will be conveyed to corresponding underground chambers designed to retain and infiltrate the largest increase in runoff volume between the pre- and post-construction condition caused by the controlling storm event.
 Only runoff in excess of the storm drain system capacity would be conveyed off-site in a pattern that does not cause erosion or siltation conditions.

 To provide flood protection, the building sides will be improved with 2-foot high flood walls and all openings will be equipped with flood shields.
-The proposed grading and hydrology improvement plans will be subject to agency review and approval and ensure that the proposed grading and drainage conditions are acceptable to the City standards.
-As a result, following implementation of an approved grading plan, the Project is not anticipated to alter any local drainage course, stream or wash in a manner that would result in erosion or siltation on- or off-site.
-Following the standard regulations and project design features, less than significant impacts are expected related to the existing drainage patterns and erosion or siltation conditions.

-d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on-or off-site?

-The proposed Project would introduce impervious surfaces (hardscape, asphalt, rooftops, etc.) to a presently undeveloped (pervious) ground condition.
+The proposed grading and hydrology improvement plans will be subject to agency review and approval and ensure that the proposed grading and drainage d а 9 d n е grading manne project ons are acceptable to the City standards.
+An appear of plan, the Project is not anticipated to all the that would result in erosion or siltation or the design features, less than significant implies and erosion or siltation conditions. er any local c n- or off-site.
+F Irainage course ollowing the st e, stream or w andard regulat ash in a tions and Mitigation Measures: None d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding onor off-site? $\boxtimes$ Discussion: The proposed Project would introduce impervious surfaces (hardscape, asphalt, rooftops, etc.) to a presently undeveloped (pervious) ground condition.
 In particular, it is expected that approximately 85 percent of the post-development Project condition will consist of impervious coverage.
 This conversion would typically result in a site-specific increase in the rate and quantity of surface runoff.
-To manage this on-site condition, the Project includes a proposed storm drain design (subject to approval by the City Engineer) with surface and piped conveyances draining into two underground retention structures.
-The retention facilities will be required to incorporate a capacity to accept and infiltrate the worst-case increase in runoff volume between the pre- and post-development condition resulting from the controlling storm event.
-Furthermore, the Project involves street improvements with curb and gutter at the frontages on Palomar Lane, which will address the existing unimproved frontage condition.
-This aspect of the Project will introduce engineered surface stability to the previously unimproved road shoulders by intercepting and properly conveying off-site flows toward the existing and future street improvements.
-Based on these conditions, the Project is not expected to alter any existing drainage pattern.
-Less than significant impacts are expected.
+To manage his on-site condition, the Project includes a proposed storm drain design (subject to approval by the City Engineer) with surface and piped conveyances draining into underground retention structures.
+The retention facilities will be required to incorporate a capacity to accept and infiltrate the worst-case in runoff volume between the pre- and post-development condition resulting from the controlling storm event.
+Furthermore, the Project involves street improvements with curb and gutter at the frontages on Little Morongo Road and San Gorgonio Lane, which will address the existing unimproved frontage condition.
+This aspect of the Project will introduce engineered surface stability to he exi eviously unimproved road shoulders by inter isting and future street improvements.
+Base ny existing drainage pattern.
+Less than signi d on these co nditions, the Pr e) Mitigation Measures: None Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? $\boxtimes$ Discussion: